Optimizing for the New SERP Features

 These come up when the algorithm isn’t entirely convinced you are asking for exactly what you want to know or they simply want to provide you with options.
 Either way, this is good for the user as they receive ideas to further improve their search, and it can be good for websites that provide a lot of related content that could be useful.

 This useful feature involves providing another level of information about a site beyond simply a link and description.
-There are a variety of formats in which these appear—paragraphs, lists, charts, tables—and they tend to match the search very closely and are usually the top choice.
+There are a variety of formats in which these appear—answer boxes, paragraphs, lists, charts, tables—and they tend to match the search very closely and are usually the top choice.

 The best ways to earn featured snippets are to directly answer the question that is being asked, to provide extremely relevant and related results, and to offer it in the format most users are looking to find, in this case, a ranked list.